kaykay-dv/pocketsearch/docs/schemas.md

 note, that when we provide an index keyword argument to any other field than a text field, it will be ignored as legacy tables are never changed.
 Internally PocketSearch will add triggers to the existing database, so whenever something is added, updated or deleted, the search index will be updated too.
+The fields defined in the schema and fields defined in the legacy table must match, otherwise an exception is raised.

-> **_NOTE:_**  The fields defined in the schema and fields defined in the legacy table must match, otherwise an exception is raised.
+> **_NOTE:_** The PocketWriter class will automatically populate the search index with all documents found in the legacy table, so the first execution may take some time depending on the size of the table.

 ## Improving performance: Write buffers